Skip to main content

 Step 3: Build disaggregation into the analysis plan

-Specify which indicators will be analysed by which variables.
+Specify which indicators will be analyzed by which variables.
 Document this in the M&E plan and ensure the data management system can produce disaggregated tables.

 Step 4: Report and act on disaggregated findings

 Disaggregated data has no value if it stays in spreadsheets.
-Include disaggregated tables in programme reports and flag significant disparities.
-When disaggregation reveals that women, children, or a particular geographic group is underperforming relative to the aggregate, treat this as a programme management signal requiring response.
+Include disaggregated tables in program reports and flag significant disparities.
+When disaggregation reveals that women, children, or a particular geographic group is underperforming relative to the aggregate, treat this as a program management signal requiring response.

 Key Components